romansch-hub/chraccd/README.md

 Rscript lookup.R
 ```

 The output file loci.bed needs to split into chromosomes like (loci.chr1.bed) and folders for each chromosome needs to be created (like chr1).
+You might be interesed in looking into these github repos for more information on the peak calling (https://github.com/timplab/nanopore-methylation-utilities/tree/ece6407a8db9671c00136667996a6c0b1d3f5a20, https://github.com/timplab/nanoNOMe)

 Then the final peak calling can be run which will create a bed file which can be viewed in e.g. IGV.